-Disability Arrangements under the Judges’ Pensions Act 1968 (JP Act) and the Federal Circuit Court of Australia Act 1999 (FCCA Act)
+Disability Arrangements under the Judges’ Pensions Act 1968 (JP Act) and the Federal Circuit and Family Court of Australia Act 2021 (FCFC Act)

-Persons who have the status of a “Judge” within the meaning of the JP Act or persons who are a Judge under the FCCA Act may seek certification from the Finance Minister that their retirement is due to permanent disability or infirmity under section 6(2) of the JP Act or section 9A(2) of Schedule 1 of the FCCA Act respectively.
+Persons who have the status of a “Judge” within the meaning of the JP Act or persons who are a Judge under the FCFC Act may seek certification from the Finance Minister that their retirement was due to permanent disability or infirmity under section 6(2AA) of the JP Act or section 122 of the FCCA Act respectively.

 This would require the Finance Minister to consider and make decisions on matters that require medical (and other) expertise.

-The following describes the general process to be undertaken for any requests for retirement due to permanent disability or infirmity, under the JP Act or the FCCA Act.
+The following describes the general process to be undertaken for any requests for retirement due to permanent disability or infirmity, under the JP Act or the FCFC Act.

-- On receipt of a written application by the Finance Minister, the request will be referred to the Department of Finance, as the administrator of the Judges’ pension arrangements, for advice.
+- Following the retirement of a Judge, a written application is submitted to the Finance Minister, which will be referred to the Department of Finance, as the administrator of the Judges’ pension arrangements, for advice.

 - Finance will undertake an initial review of the application and any supporting documentation (such as medical reports) provided by the Judge.
-If Finance considers that insufficient information has been provided, it will contact the Judge by phone or email to request further information.
+If Finance considers that insufficient information has been provided, it will contact the Judge and/or their nominated representative, to request further information.

 - The CMO will consider the supporting medical reports, the application and any other supporting material to the extent relevant, and determine whether, in his or her view, further medical opinion or examination(s) is required to support a conclusion that the Judge suffers from a relevant permanent disability or infirmity.
-If further medical examination is required the CMO will engage an appropriately certified medical practitioner to undertake the examination.
-The CMO will consider a report of that examination in addition to the medical reports provided by the Judge in forming an opinion whether the Judge suffers from a relevant permanent disability or infirmity.
+If a further medical examination is required, the CMO will engage an appropriately certified medical practitioner to undertake the examination.
+The CMO will consider the report of that examination, in addition to the medical reports provided by the Judge in forming an opinion as to whether the Judge suffers from a relevant permanent disability or infirmity.